 Hair changes aren’t always preventable, but there are things you can do to help prevent club hair from worsening in the future.

-In addition to the treatment tips above, it’s important to practice lifestyle habits that help reduce your overall stress and maintain the healthy hair you already have, like:
+In addition to the treatment tips above, it’s important to practice lifestyle habits that help reduce your overall stress and maintain the healthy hair you already have, such as the following:

 Practice healthy stress management.
 Severe stress can trigger telogen effluvium.
-We all face stressors, but what’s more important than avoiding them is having healthy response practices in place when they arise, such as deep breathing techniques, listening to calming music, going for a walk, spending some time in nature, venting to trusted buddies, journaling, and taking regular breaks from stressful work.
+We all face stressors, but how you cope with them can make a big difference.
+Consider deep breathing techniques, listening to calming music, going for a walk, spending some time in nature, venting to trusted buddies, journaling, and taking regular breaks from stressful work.
+Learn more about stress-related hair loss.

-Optimize your diet pattern.
+Optimize your diet.
 Nutrition plays a central role in every aspect of your wellness, including hair health.
-Prioritize getting plenty of nutrient-dense foods, including fruits, vegetables, whole grains, nuts, seeds, legumes, and lean proteins.
+Prioritize nutrient-dense foods, including fruits, vegetables, whole grains, nuts, seeds, legumes, and lean proteins.
 Limit ultra-processed foods, sugar-sweetened beverages, and alcohol, which aren’t as nutritionally dense.

 Quit smoking.
 Smoking has been linked to a higher risk of several negative health effects, and it may even promote hair loss.
 If you need help quitting, reach out to your healthcare provider or call the national smoking quitline at 1-800-QUIT-NOW.